SmolSoftBoi/setup-macos/README.md

 Install apps and configure Mac.

 Run `$ bash setup.sh`.
-This will setup an SSH key and copy it to the clipboard, install and update composer and Homebrew, install and upgrade Node.js, Cask, and RescueTime.
+This will setup the git configuration, an SSH key and copy it to the clipboard, install and update/upgrade composer, Homebrew, Node.js, and pip.